I'm Every Woman: Release

 When "I'm Every Woman" was released, Houston's preceding single, "I Will Always Love You," was still at number one on the US Billboard Hot 100 (it remained there for eight more weeks).
 In its sixth week on the chart, the song entered the top ten at number ten on February 13, 1993.
 In its seventh, the song climbed to its peak position of number four.
 In accomplishing this feat, Houston became the first female artist since Madonna in 1985 to land multiple songs inside the top five of the Billboard Hot 100.
 Houston was also the fifth overall artist after Elvis Presley, the Beatles and Bee Gees preceded her.
 On March 13, Houston became the first artist of the Nielsen Soundscan era to chart three songs simultaneously inside the top 20 of the Billboard Hot 100 after "I'm Every Woman" and "I Will Always Love You" were joined by the third Bodyguard single, "I Have Nothing".
 It would remain inside the top ten for eight weeks and inside the top 40 for 19 weeks, eventually spending a total of 23 weeks altogether.

 On the Hot R&B Singles chart, the song joined "I Will Always Love You" inside the top ten at number 10 on February 20.
 The song reached its peak position of number five on February 27.
 Like inside the Hot 100, the track would stay inside the top ten for eight weeks.

 The song reached number one on the Billboard Hot Dance Club Play chart, marking Houston's fourth number-one single on the dance chart and her first chart-topper there since "Love Will Save the Day" topped the chart in 1988.
 It also reached the top 30 of the Hot Adult Contemporary Tracks at number 26.
 In Canada, the song reached number two.

 Outside North America, the song was a huge global hit.
 It reached number 6 on the Eurochart Hot 100.
 The dance song reached the top ten in 12 individual European countries, reaching number 2 in Belgium, number 3 in Spain and the Netherlands' Dutch Top 40, number 4 in the UK, Ireland, the Netherlands' Single Top 100 and Portugal, number 5 in Denmark, number 6 in Italy, number 7 in Sweden and Greece, number 8 in Iceland and number 10 in Finland.
 In Germany, Austria and Switzerland, it reached the top 20.
 In Oceania, the song reached higher positions than in Khan's version, peaking at number 5 in New Zealand and number 11 in Australia.

-Contrary to popular belief, Houston did not perform backing vocals on Khan's original 1978 version.
-Chaka Khan confirmed this in an interview with Lester Holt in 2012.
-As a tribute to her, however, Houston proclaims Khan's name towards the end of the song.